krzychb/toit-samples/climate-tft/README.md

     sleep --ms=1000
 ```

 If the above code is working for you, congratulations!
-Proceed to the next step to test operation of the TFT display.
+Proceed to the next step to test the operation of the TFT display.

 In case of "monitor" is returning I2C bus reading error (see below), verify the I2C address of the sensor.

 ```
 Decoded by `jag monitor` <v2.0.0-alpha.8>